 Summary: If FILS exists in implementations, then this may drive more applications/implementations.
 It is unlikely to be the reason for migration to FILS, but once it resides in the STA/AP then it will promote usage.

 Impact: Medium to High

+Enhanced MDSS Communications.
+In existing Maintenance Decision Support Systems (MDSS), there is a reliance on commercial wireless networks to communicate with snowplows or other maintenance vehicles.
+In many rural areas, access to commercial networks is limited and/or expensive.
+Using IEEE 802.11ai APs installed either specifically for this application or using an AP that offers multiple applications could be a better alternative.
+MDSS equipped maintenance vehicles would use the strategically placed APs to download treatment recommendations and upload recent maintenance activities.

+11-11-0281-00-00ai-proposed-dynamic-mobility-use-cases-for-tgai.docx]